Deep-Symmetry/dysentery/README.md

 Dysentery is currently being developed as a [Clojure](http://clojure.org/) library, because I find that to be the most powerful development environment available to me at the moment.
-[beat-link](https://github.com/brunchboy/beat-link#beat-link), which
-is intended to be useful in other projects, is a standard Java package on Maven Central.
+Once I figure things out well enough here, I implement them in [beat-link](https://github.com/brunchboy/beat-link#beat-link), which is intended to be useful in other projects: it is a standard Java library available as a package from Maven Central.
 If you want to hack on the dysentery source, you'll need to learn a little bit about Clojure.
 Finally, [beat-link-trigger](https://github.com/brunchboy/beat-link-trigger#beat-link-trigger) builds a friendly graphical interface on top of beat-link, making it easy to synchronize light shows, videos, and Ableton Live to tracks